 find a lesson

-Students read about Rosa Parks and evaluate how her protest of an unjust and unfair situation was philanthropic in nature.
-Students analyze violent situations and propose nonviolent solutions.
+Youth read about Rosa Parks and evaluate how her protest of an unjust situation was philanthropic in nature.
 They learn that there are 198 methods of non-violent protests that can be used to fight injustice.
 The youth evaluate issues of inequity or injustice and propose nonviolent solutions...